 For example, hiding treats around the house and encouraging your dog to find them can provide both physical exercise and mental enrichment.

-Healthy Dog Lifestyle Will Calm Down Your Furry Friend Instantly and Forever
+Healthy Lifestyle Will Calm Down Your Dog Instantly and Forever

 Involving dogs in training activities such as learning new commands or tricks can be highly stimulating.
 Not only does this reinforce positive behavior, but it also strengthens the bond between the pet and owner.
 Group training sessions or socializing with other dogs can add another layer of enrichment, as interaction with peers is beneficial for their emotional stability.